Welcome to GROW, a site for Gardening Resources and Ohana Wellness!

 I have spent a great deal of time thinking about food.
 In fact, I have spent so much time pondering food, politics of food, and nutrition that I have considered another degree in nutrition.
-But alas, I’m also the busy working mother of a rowdy kindergartener and a sweet baby girl, the loving partner to the handiest guy around and dog-mommy to two mutts and two chickens.
+But alas, I’m also the busy working mother of a rowdy kindergartener and a sweet baby girl, the loving partner to the handiest guy around and dog-mommy to three mutts, four chickens and turtle.
 So I blog, ponder, write poetry and try to stay away from ugliness and negativity.

 In case you are unfamiliar, “Island Style” might mean that I get distracted from tasks to do with the garden or farm and go on unrelated tangents, stories or just go to the beach.
 Island Time, friends.

 There’s some big picture stuff I’m seriously pondering these days, and you might see it here- as a DYI project or poem!
 I’m not a fan of ginormous-meat-farming, and there’s a bunch of science that supports the idea that huge amounts of meat consumption is bad for our bodies and the planet.
 In fact, I read once that going meatless three days a week would do more for reducing your carbon footprint than driving a Hybrid.
 Crazy!
 So you will see all vegetarian stuff here, and mostly vegan.
 A Whole Food Plant Based Diet is the future, friends!

 I also take my job as a parent pretty seriously, and most days do my best to raise a thoughtful, kind, healthy boy who loves his veggies.
-And take care of myself while carrying his baby sister! :-D
+And doesn’t drop too many things on his sister’s head.